zheksoon/dioma/README.md

 container.unregister(FooBar);
 ```

-After the unregistration, the class will be removed from the container and all its child containers, and the next injection will return a new instance.
+After that, the class will be removed from the container and all its child containers, and the next injection will return a new instance.

 ## Injection with tokens

-Instead of passing a class the `inject`, you can use tokens instead.
+Instead of passing a class to the `inject`, you can use **tokens** instead.
-Tokens can be used for class, value, and factory injection.
+The token injection can be used for **class, value, and factory** injection.
 Here's detailed information about each type.

 ### Class tokens